janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-6.md

 9. 1 0 (put 1 into 5q)
 10. 1 3 (filled up 3q)
 11. 4 0 (put 3 into 5q) - done, easy peazy

+### 6.6 Blue-Eyed Island (Looked at answer)
+> A bunch of people are living on an island, when a visitor comes with a strange order: all blue-eyed people must leave the island as soon as possible.
+There will be a flight out at 8:00 pm every evening.
+Each person can see everyone else's eye color, but they do not know their own (nor is anyone allowed to tell them).
+Additionally, they do not know how many people have blue eyes, although they do know that at least one person does.
+How many days will it take the blue-eyed people to leave?

+Answer: If there x number of blue-eyed people on the island it will x days for them to leave Why?